...

 Kaniba Onsen’s mixed-gender pool is 50 meters from the nearby beech forest.
 Located just along the river, the whole onsen pool blends in perfectly with nature (*´ω`).

-Tip: To the lovely ladies reading this article, Kaniba Onsen allocates an hour each day for the mixed-gender pool to female guests from 7:30 pm to 8:30 pm (^_-)-☆.
+Tip: To all ladies reading this article, Kaniba Onsen allocates an hour each day for the mixed-gender pool to female guests from 7:30 pm to 8:30 pm (^_-)-☆.

 Click HERE to check out more photos of their onsen pools on Kaniba Onsen’s website and for more information about the ryokan!